 Three

-It needs to be pointed out that the change in modern music is not coincidental.
-We live in a society where rampant liberalism and individualism drive many people to pursue individuality at any cost and profit-driven commercialim constantly pushes for innovation, repackaging, impression, exoticism, eye-catching boldness, etc. in order to increase sales.
-Innovation improves life, but it also causes unintended consequences.
-Every time I bought a smart phone, a smarter one was repackaged the next week.
-In economic terms that is called "creating demands" so consumers would keep throwing away their perfectly functional old phones for new ones, causing tremendous waste, as this documentary discloses.
-People grown up in this culture exhibit a lack of depth and lasting quality.
-They confuse novelty with beauty, focus too much on the flashy form rather than the substance, and constantly seek for changes.
-The following quote from a reader's comment reflects such a mentality.
+The shift in modern music is not coincidental.
+We live in a culture where rampant liberalism and individualism drive many to pursue uniqueness at any cost, while profit-driven commercialism relentlessly pushes for innovation, repackaging, novelty, exoticism, and boldness to boost sales.
+Innovation, while beneficial, also brings unintended consequences.
+Every time I purchase a smartphone, a newer and smarter version is released the following week.
+Economists call this "creating demand"—a strategy that persuades consumers to discard perfectly functional products for the latest model, resulting in tremendous waste, as illustrated in this documentary.
+People raised in this culture often lack depth and enduring quality.
+They confuse novelty with beauty, favor spectacle over substance, and constantly seek change.
+The following reader's comment reflects this mindset:

-Dancers don't reject innervation and creativity.
-In fact that is what we do on the dance floor.
-We welcome challenges that can make our dance more interesting.
-But we also desire music that is danceable.
-We want our DJs to put danceability above other concerns in their selection of music and carefully listen to each and every song from beginning to end to make sure it is entirely danceable before playing it at the milonga, and we want them to play for us the average social dancers, not only for few elites or weird dudes.
+Dancers are not opposed to innovation.
+On the contrary, creativity is at the heart of how we express ourselves on the dance floor.
+We welcome fresh challenges that enrich our dancing.
+But we also expect music that we can dance to.
+We want our DJs to prioritize danceability, to listen to every song from beginning to end and ensure it’s fully danceable before playing it at a milonga.
+And we want them to serve the broader social dancing community—not just a few elites or eccentric individuals.
 (See My Two Cents on Music Selection.)